HassaanBM/HassaanBM/README.md

-- 👋 Hi, I’m @HassaanBM
+#👋 Hi, I’m @HassaanBM
-- 👀 I’m interested in travel and tourisim industry.
+## 👀 I’m an Experience Designer.

-- 🌱 I’m currently learning python and React.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on non profit projects or projects that will help community.
+- 💞️ I’m looking to collaborate on non-profit projects or projects that will help community.
-- 📫 I'm mostly active on LinkedIn https://www.linkedin.com/in/hassaanbinmasham/.
+- 📫 I'm mostly active on [LinkedIn](https://www.linkedin.com/in/hassaanbinmasham/).

 <!---
 HassaanBM/HassaanBM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.